-- Market Risk The value of the Fund's portfolio holdings may fluctuate in response to events specific to the companies or markets in which the Fund invests, as well as economic, political, or social events in the United States or abroad. - Foreign Investment Risk The Fund invests in foreign investments.
-Foreign investments are susceptible to less politically, economically and socially stable environments, foreign currency and exchange rate changes, and adverse changes to government regulations. - Emerging Market Risk When the Fund invests in emerging market securities, the Fund may be exposed to market, credit, currency, liquidity, legal, political, technical and other risks different from, and generally greater than, the risks of investing in developed markets.
+- Market Risk The value of the Fund's portfolio holdings may fluctuate in response to events specific to the companies or markets in which the Fund invests, as well as economic, political, or social events in the United States or abroad.
+Markets can be volatile, and values of individual securities and other investments at times may decline significantly and rapidly. - Foreign Investment Risk The Fund invests in foreign investments.
+Foreign investments are susceptible to less politically, economically and socially stable environments, foreign currency and exchange rate changes, and adverse changes to government regulations.
+The risks may be more pronounced with respect to investments in emerging markets. - Emerging Market Risk When the Fund invests in emerging market securities, the Fund may be exposed to market, credit, currency, liquidity, legal, political, technical and other risks different from, and generally greater than, the risks of investing in developed markets.
 Emerging market countries typically have less-established market economies than developed countries and may face greater social, economic, regulatory and political uncertainties.
 In addition, emerging markets typically present greater illiquidity and price volatility concerns due to smaller or limited local capital markets and greater difficulty in determining market valuations of securities due to limited public information on issuers. - Small and Medium-Size Company Risk The Fund may invest in small and medium-size companies, the securities of which can be more volatile in price than those of larger companies.
 Positions in smaller companies, especially when the Fund is a large holder of a small company's securities, also may be more difficult or expensive to trade.
 The Fund considers small companies to be companies with market capitalizations of less than \$1 billion and medium-size companies to have market capitalizations of less than \$10 billion. - Credit and Interest Rate Risk The value of the Fund's portfolio may fluctuate in response to the risk that the issuer of a bond or other instrument will not be able to make payments of interest and principal when due.
 The Fund may invest in debt instruments that are rated below investment grade, commonly known as junk bonds, which are considered speculative, and carry a higher risk of default.
 In addition, fluctuations in interest rates can affect the value of debt instruments held by the Fund.
 An increase in interest rates tends to reduce the market value of debt instruments, while a decline in interest rates tends to increase their values.
-Longer-duration instruments tend to be more sensitive to interest rate changes than those with shorter durations.
+Longerduration instruments tend to be more sensitive to interest rate changes than those with shorter durations.